 Despite the troubling issues facing investors in the Gulf such as corruption and incompetence, which have been exasperated by the global financial crisis, there is still a case to be made for finding value stocks in the region.

 The option becomes even more attractive during uncertain times when defensive stocks can offer higher yields than treasury bills in the US, especially in these times of record low interest rates.
-Usually, one would advocate investments in listed bonds – for example, those listed on the Dubai Financial Market – but their battered prices reflecting investors’ possible lack of confidence in their repayment or valuations, along with their almost nonexistent trading volumes even in the best of times, make them an unattractive option.
+Usually, one would advocate investments in listed bonds – for example, those listed on the Dubai Financial Market – but their battered prices reflecting investors’ possible lack of confidence in their repayment or valuations, along with their almost nonexistent trading volumes even in the best of times, making them an unattractive option.
+Instead, investors and those that can play around with stock options could try to find more attractive options using trading platforms such as stocktrades.ca as well as using other websites can provide similar stocks.

 Note the success of McDonald’s during the current global financial crisis – the company’s sales grew by seven per cent last January.
 The closest thing we have in the GCC is Americana, also known as Kuwait Food Company.
 There is a reason why Gulf countries have some of the highest rates of diabetes and blood pressure in the world – we love our junk food.
 Anyone strolling through a shopping mall in the Gulf these days will notice that most consumers are forking out money in the food courts.
 Cinnabon, McDonald’s and Starbucks are especially popular, despite the latter’s dwindling sales worldwide.